 Phase 3 - Starship prototypes - HAPPENING RIGHT NOW

 The next step is to test Starship in Earth's upper atmosphere, to validate a heat shielding technology and to prove that second stages can also be safely landed and reused.
-SpaceX is currently building two high fidelity Starship prototypes: one in Florida, one in Texas.
-The first team to reach orbit and come back on land is the winner.
+SpaceX has setup a factory in Texas to crank out Starship vehicles.

 Phase 4 - First commercial launch - 2021